-Description: Bot monitors sales’ invoices payment status.
-If the payment deadline is exceeded a reminder is sent to the contractor.
+Description: The bot monitors sales’ invoice payment status.
+A reminder is sent to the contractor if the payment deadline is exceeded.
 Multiple escalation levels are defined.

 Why?
 Besides limiting employee engagement, the automation enables higher process execution frequency leading to a higher collection rate.
-At the same time, all required data is digitally accessible enabling entirely rule-based business logic, with limited paths (escalation levels) allowing for easy implementation.
+At the same time, all required data is digitally accessible, helping entirely rule-based business logic, with limited paths (escalation levels) allowing for easy implementation.
 Medium value and low development effort make it a perfect “ice breaker” process.